Testing Ising Models: Introduction

 The second and more significant challenge involves bounding the variance of a statistic $Z$ of the above form.
 Since $Z$'s magnitude is at most $O(n^2)$, its variance can trivially be bounded by $O(n^4)$.
 However, applying this bound in our algorithm gives a vacuous sample complexity.
 As the $X_u$'s will experience a complex correlation structure, it is not clear how one might arrive at non-trivial bounds for the variance of such statistics, leading to the following natural question: \begin{question} How can one bound the variance of statistics over high-dimensional distributions? \end{question} This meta-question is at the heart of many high-dimensional statistical tasks, and we believe it is important to develop general-purpose frameworks for such settings.
-In the context of the Ising model, in fairly general regimes, we can show the variance to be $\tilde O(n^2)$.
-We consider this to be surprising -- stated another way, despite the complex correlations which may be present in the Ising model, the summands in $Z$ behave roughly as if they were pairwise independent.
+In the context of the Ising model, in fairly general regimes, we can show the variance to be $O(n^2)$.
+Some may consider this surprising -- stated another way, despite the complex correlations which may be present in the Ising model, the summands in $Z$ behave roughly as if they were pairwise independent.
+Our approach uses tools from~\cite{LevinPW09}.

-This question has been studied in-depth in two recent works~\cite{DaskalakisDK17, GheissariLP17}, which prove concentration of measure for $d$-linear statistics over the Ising model.
-We note that these results are stronger than what we require in this work -- we need only variance bounds (which are implied by concentration of measure) for bilinear statistics.
-Despite these stronger bounds, for completeness, we present a proof of the variance bounds for bilinear statistics which we require\footnote{We thank Yuval Peres for directing us towards the reference~\cite{LevinPW09} and the tools required to prove these bounds.}.
-This approach uses tools from~\cite{LevinPW09}.
 It requires a bound on the spectral gap of the Markov chain, and an expected Lipschitz property of the statistic when a step is taken at stationarity.
-The technique is described in Section~\ref{sec:variance}, and the variance bounds are given in Theorems~\ref{thm:variance bound high temperature no external field yuval} and~\ref{thm:variance bound high temperature with external field yuval}.
+The technique is described in Section~\ref{sec:variance}, and the variance bounds are given in Theorems~\ref{thm:variance bound high temperature no external field yuval} and~\ref{thm:variance bound high temperature with external field yuval}. \paragraph{Lower Bounds.} We present information-theoretic lower bounds on the sample complexity of testing Ising models via Le Cam's method~\cite{LeCam73}.
+Inspired by Paninski's lower bound for univariate uniformity testing~\cite{Paninski08}, a first approach chooses a fixed matching of the nodes and randomly perturbs the weight of the edges, giving an $\Omega(\sqrt{n})$ lower bound on the sample complexity.
+Though this will be superceded by our linear lower bound, it serves as a technical warm up, while also proving a lower bound for uniformity testing on product distributions over a binary alphabet (which are a special case of the Ising model where no edges are present).